denten-books/plain-text/1-chapter.md

 occasionally, by accident, correspond to some existing texts.
 In each case, we envision two mechanisms, Wittgenstein writes, one visible and external and one hidden and internal.
 To read, the reader must do more than go through the motions of reading.
-Instead, we privelege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
+Instead, we privilege the inward-facing signs of comprehension as the "real criterion for a person's reading or not reading."
 The physical motions, of gliding one's eyes across the page and saying the words out loud, must connect in some way with appropriate internal, mental